-There are many reasons to buy a shipping container.
+There are many reasons to hire or buy a shipping container.
 They are a practical and cost-effective storage solution and provide a solid and versatile foundation for construction site welfare units, battery storage enclosures and a wide range of other applications.
 However, one of the few challenges you might face is condensation.

 While condensation isn’t always a problem, it is certainly something to consider as it can be damaging to your belongings inside the unit if not accounted for.

 What is Condensation?

 This occurs when there is a meeting of two different air temperatures, regardless of whether you have a 10ft, a 20ft, or a 40ft.
 It is exact same process that creates the steam on a window when you breathe on a cold glass pane.

 Condensation occurs when its outside walls are colder than the dew point of the air inside the unit.
 There isn’t much that we can do to affect the outside air temperature, so the solution to any issues must come from what we do on the inside.

 Dealing with Condensation in your Shipping Container

 Fortunately, there are a number of methods for managing condensation:

 When you buy a unit, it should come with adequate ventilation as standard.
 Ventilation helps to reduce the difference between the inside and outside of the container and therefore reduces the chance of condensation occurring.
 Sometimes, however, ventilation alone is not enough, and other tactics might also be needed.

 Lining can be added to your shipping container to help prevent condensation drops from forming.
 These will essentially absorb the excess moisture in the air, meaning it can’t then cool upon meeting the outside wall.